xmaysonnave/tiddlywiki-ipfs/README.md

 TiddlyWiki with Ipfs is a decentralized computer application (DApp, dApp, Dapp, or dapp) that runs on a distributed computing system.

+Drag and drop the current [TiddlyWiki with Ipfs plugin](tiddly.bluelightav.eth.link/#%24%3A%2Fplugins%2Fipfs) in your current TiddlyWiki instance.

 ### Getting Started
 <a name="getting-started"/>